PhoenixTales/wiki.gothicarchive.org/items.md

 - bow of Hawkeye
 - without fire damage

+## Fire Stone
+- apprentice of _Hellfire_ had one
+- _Nimblefinger_ calls it a `powerful magical artifact of fire magic`
+- _Hellfire_ is able to recognize the _Fire Stone_ that belonged to his apprentice

 ## Gold
 - major unit of currency is _Unit Of Gold_ (e.g. 400 for a mountain fort)
 - middle unit of currency is _Piece Of Gold_ (e.g. 50 for rare magic scroll)